alix-tz/escriptorium-documentation/docs/walkthrough_import.md

 ### 3. From IIIF

 Go to `{base_url}/document/{document-id}/images/` to access the main dashboard to control images.
 Locate the "**Import**" button just under the drag-and-drop rectangle.
-Click on the "**Import**" button, then the "**Images (IIIF)**" option, then enter the URL of an IIIF manifesto.
-All the images associated with the manifesto are then copied locally, as well as the metadata, which is visible in the "**Description**" tab.
+Click on the "**Import**" button, then the "**Images (IIIF)**" option, then enter the URL of an IIIF manifest.
+All the images associated with the manifest are then copied locally, as well as the metadata, which are visible in the "**Description**" tab.

+???
+Note "What is IIIF"
+    IIIF is an international framework to share images garanteeing interoperability.
+For more information, check [iiif.io](https://iiif.io/)

 !!!
-Tip inline end
+Tip
     Example URL to try the IIIF import feature: [https://gallica.bnf.fr/iiif/ark:/12148/btv1b53026595r/manifest.json](https://gallica.bnf.fr/iiif/ark:/12148/btv1b53026595r/manifest.json)

 ![image: Demonstration of importing images from a IIIF server](img/import/import_iiif.gif "Importing images from a IIIF server")

 ## Import models

 Segmentation and Transcription models trained with Kraken can be imported from the "My Models" page (`{base_url}/models`), which lists the models accessible to a user.
-Such models could be trained by the user, shared with them or uploaded by them.
+Such models can be trained by the user, shared with them or uploaded by them.

 Click "Upload a model" to open a page where you can: